matmanna/vibecheck-forked/README.md

 Current features:
 - Create a quiz
 - Edit & update a quiz
-- Take a quiz and receive results
+- Take a quiz and receive ranked results

 To do:
 - Auth